Elkas-Hamza/spring_boot-react-ges_port/MONITORING_SETUP.md

 # Performance Monitoring System Setup Guide

 This guide explains how to set up and use the performance monitoring system in your application.
+The system has been enhanced to show real-time server performance metrics.

 ## Backend Setup